-It’s important for many businesses to make sure that you are analyzing over the correct sale period or correct time period in which you’d actually have results.
+It’s important for many businesses to make sure that you are analyzing over the correct sales periods or correct time periods in which you actually have results.

 Within this tutorial I’m going to showcase how you can isolate weekdays and weekends and only retrieve information for those particular time periods.

-Now this is going to be particularly valuable if you’re an organization which only sells during the week or if you want to isolate your weekend sales as that might be where the bulk of your sales are occurring and you want to compare just weekend results across lots of different factors and dimensions in your data model.
+This is going to be particularly valuable if you’re an organization which only sells during the week or if you’re wanting to isolate your weekend sales, as that might be where the bulk of your sales are occurring.

-So the key understanding here is iterating functions.
-You must get your head around these and understand these very, very well.
-And if you do and then you see how you can change the shape of the virtual table within these functions to be able to isolate, in this case, any time period.
+The key concept to understand here is iterating functions.
+You must get your head around these and understand how they work very, very well.
+If you do, you will see that you can change the shape of any virtual table within these functions to be able to isolate, in this case, any time period.

-So lots of great analytical insights that you can discover by implementing this technique well.
+Plenty of great analytical insights that you can discover by implementing these ideas and techniques well.